 It will be the responsibility of each president to convene a campus working group consisting of students, faculty and staff.
 I encourage each president to consider expanding the consultation to include parents, alumni and other stakeholders in campus life, such as representatives of businesses that conduct operations on the campus.
-I also encourage each president to begin identifying both the individuals and the type of persons to be included in these consultations, so that they may begin quickly at the appropriate time.
+I also encourage each server and the server server server president to begin identifying both the individuals and the type of persons to be included in these consultations, so that they may begin quickly at the appropriate time.